gilt/tech-blog/_posts/2017-05-02-saks-app-design-sprint.md

 HBC Digital is a large organization.
 We are hundreds of technologists responsible for the retail experiences for many of North America's largest retailers including Saks Fifth Avenue, Saks OFF 5TH, Gilt, Lord & Taylor and the Bay.
 Our breadth allows us to work on complex challenges with huge upsides.
 The number of opportunities available to us, however, requires commitment from our teams to ensure we are focused on the right problems.

-Last month, the HBC Digital Mobile Team took part in a week-long design sprint in order to refocus their efforts.
-The goal of the five-day process was to answer critical business questions through design, prototyping and testing ideas with customers, who are always at the center of our process.
+Recently the HBC Digital Mobile Team took part in a week-long design sprint in order to refocus their efforts.
+The goal of the five-day process was to answer critical business questions through design, prototyping and testing ideas with customers, who are always at the center of our work.

-While the design sprint was inspired by similar exercises we've conducted in the past with one of our partners, [Prolific Interactive](http://prolificinteractive.com/), this iteration was facilitated by the Senior Program Manager on our mobile team.
+The design sprint was inspired by past exercises conducted with one of our partners, [Prolific Interactive](http://prolificinteractive.com/), however, this iteration was facilitated by the Senior Program Manager on our mobile team.
 The goal was to use the [Saks Fifth Avenue app](https://itunes.apple.com/us/app/saks-fifth-avenue-shop-designer-apparel-more/id491507258) to "reduce shopping friction, unifying the customer experience across physical and digital stores".

 ## The Process